ibm-cloud-architecture/refarch-eda/docs/deployments/eventstreams/README.md

 * The REST api port 30121
 * stream proxy port bootstrap: 31348, broker 0: 32489...

-To get access to the Admin console by using the IP address of the master proxy node and the port number of the service, which you can get using the kubectl get service information command like:
+You get access to the Event Streams admin console by using the IP address of the master  / proxy node and the port number of the service, which you can get using the kubectl get service command like:
 ```
 kubectl get svc -n streaming "green-events-streams-ibm-es-ui-svc" -o 'jsonpath={.spec.ports[?(@.name=="admin-ui-https")].nodePort}'